Supporting History teaching and research in UK universities: a toolkit

 If you wish to receive our list of UK politicians with an interest in History, please contact the Society’s Academic Director.

-9. Additional organisations in History and the humanities
+9. Additional organisations in History and the wider humanities

 The Royal Historical Society is one of many organisations advocating for History and the wider humanities.
 The following networks, with which the RHS works closely, may be of interest for their advocacy programmes and resources: